-In 2015, Broadcasting Board of Governors CEO and Director John Lansing worked with the BBG networks and other key stakeholders to identify five strategic priorities aimed at positioning the agency as a more impactful media organization.
-These priorities will maximize the agility, efficiency and impact of the BBG networks and enable the agency to more effectively address the rapidly evolving media environment.
+Over the past year, the BBG CEO worked with the ICC and other key stakeholders to refine the agency’s five strategic priorities.
+These priorities tie to objectives in the BBG’s 2018-2022 Strategic Plan and will maximize the agility, efficiency and impact of the BBG networks and enable the agency to more effectively address the rapidly evolving media environment.

 2. Enhanced strategic cooperation between networks

-The BBG has always emphasized measuring the impact of its programs and activities, putting the audience first and holding itself accountable.
-The agency recently enhanced its comprehensive Impact Model to measure factors beyond audience reach and instead to assess and evaluate the impact that BBG programming actually has on the lives of its audiences and their communities.
-Audience loyalty, content credibility, whether and how content is shared, how much audiences engage with content and whether actions (such as a policy change or a cultural shift) are taken as a result of consuming BBG content are some of the more than 40 indicators available in the research tool.
-This complex combination of qualitative and quantitative research has been designed with the BBG’s unique operating environments in mind and provides a strategic roadmap for future implementation.
+The BBG has emphasized measuring the impact of its programs and activities by putting the audience first and holding itself accountable.
+The agency recently enhanced its comprehensive Impact Model to measure factors beyond audience reach and instead to assess and evaluate the impact that BBG programming actually has on the lives of each of its audiences and their communities.
+Master storytelling requires research to be integrated at the front-end, and BBG is committed to leapfrogging others in the media landscape to reach new audiences.

 5. Targeted public/private partnerships on innovation and media reach